Professor of Organizational Behavior and Leadership

-Ginka Toegel is an expert on the team dynamics of top management teams, leadership development of women executives and issues related to diversity, equity and inclusion.
+Ginka Toegel is Professor of Organizational Behavior and Leadership.
+She is an expert on the dynamics of top management teams, leadership development of women executives and issues related to diversity, equity, and inclusion.
 She also has a keen interest in future leadership trends and the role that technology can play in enhancing the impact of executive education.

 She has published articles in leading academic journals such as the Academy of Management Journal, Harvard Business Review and MIT Sloan Management Review, and is currently working on a book on women leaders, dealing with practical answers to questions that arise in some of her teaching programs, including the long-running Strategies for Leadership program, which is aimed at senior female executives.
 She has also served as Chair of the Management Consulting Division of the Academy of Management.